qqaysaneah/edx-documentation/en_us/shared/course_assets/course_files.rst

  :alt: A workflow diagram showing the steps to add and show a file in a course
      or on the internet.

 #.
-The course team uploads the files on the **Files & Uploads** page in Studio.
+The course team uploads a file on the **Files & Uploads** page in Studio.
 #.
-Studio generates URLs for the files.
+Studio generates two URLs for the file.
+   * The Studio URL is used to add the file inside the course, such as in a component or on a page.
+   * The web URL is used to add the file outside the course, such as in an email message or external web page.
 #.
+The course team adds a link to the file inside or outside the course.
-The course team adds a link to the file's URL in the course content, such as
+   * To add the file inside the course, the course team adds the Studio URL in the course content, such as in a component or on a page.
-   inside a component, or in an email or external web page.
+   * To add the file outside the course, the course team adds the web URL in an email message or external web page.
 #.
 The file is visible in the course, email, or external web page.

 For more information, see the following topics.